BARMM split unlikely, parliament exec says

 Sema said that even as the ruling was shared by all magistrates of the Supreme Court, an appeal should be lodged to argue on the wisdom of reckoning the majority vote for the BOL in the 2019 plebiscite at the regional level “and for the sake of Sulu, even if that is a longshot [effort].”

-“Autonomy was already established in 1989 hence the ARMM (Autonomous Region in Muslim Mindanao) was already a government unit when the 2019 plebiscite was conducted, in fact [it] was classified by the Supreme Court as a local government unit in many of its decisions,” he noted.
+“Autonomy was already established in 1989 hence, the ARMM (Autonomous Region in Muslim Mindanao) was already a government unit when the 2019 plebiscite was conducted, in fact, [it] was classified by the Supreme Court as a local government unit in many of its decisions,” he noted.

 “Therefore, the determination of consent to change from ARMM to BARMM should be based on the entirety of the ARMM as a whole and not per component province.
 That was the intent of the BTC during the deliberations in Congress,” he explained.

-In the ruling, the court said Sulu should not be part of BARMM because majority of its voters rejected the BOL, saying it is the way that is consistent with the Constitution.
+In the ruling, the court said Sulu should not be part of BARMM because a majority of its voters rejected the BOL, saying it is the way that is consistent with the Constitution.

 Your subscription could not be saved.
 Please try again.